 There are differences in the screen sizes of these devices.
 So, it’s impossible for your website to load properly across multiple devices if your WordPress theme isn’t responsive.
 You must choose a responsive theme that loads just fine on all popular browsers and devices.

 4. Compatible with Your Website Builder

 Elementor, Divi, Gutenberg, Beaver, etc. are a few major website builders on WordPress.
 You won’t be able to design your website if your theme isn’t compatible with the website builder you’re using.
-Make sure that your WordPress theme plays nice with your website builder.
+Make sure that your WordPress theme plays nicely with your website builder.